vubui/pollux/README.md

-Grade Checker
+Pollux is an app for Android programmed in the summer of my freshman year when I originally wanted to pick up Java and build some apps to publish.

-This tiny app scrapes the web to get the database of future college students' scores of 313 colleges and universities in Vietnam.
+Pollux uses jsoup to scrape the results from a college exam scores website in Vietnam and shows them on the user's screen.